-is offering a limited-time finance policy in China with down payments as low as RMB 79,900 and 0-interest loans for up to 5 years.
+is offering a limited-time finance in China with down payments as low as RMB 79,900 and 0-interest loans for up to 5 years.

 (Image credit: CnEVPost)